 How Long Does It Take to Propagate a Pothos Plant

-Keep in mind that not all leaves will root.
-If it’s been several weeks and some of your leaves don’t start rooting, you can simply take them out of the glass and discard.
+Please note that not all leaves will root.
+If it’s been several weeks and some of your leaves haven’t started rooting, just take them out of the glass and discard them.

 Transfer the Leaves from Water to Soil To Successfully Propagate a Pothos Plant